 Colin holds a Masters of Law degree from Monash University and a Bachelor of Arts (with Honours) and Law degrees from Melbourne University.
-He has taught in the intellectual property area in the Masters of Law program at Melbourne University as a Visiting Fellow.
-He lectures on intellectual property subjects throughout Australia.
-He was admitted to legal practice in 1985, and worked as a solicitor (and senior associate) for Phillips Fox Solicitors for three years prior to signing the Bar Roll in November 1988.
-He was appointed a Senior Counsel in 2002.
-He has been selected in the Best Lawyers of Australia listing in the field of Intellectual Property Law in 2014 and 2015 and in the fields of Intellectual Property Law and Litigation in 2016.
+He has taught in the intellectual property field in the Masters of Law program at Melbourne University as a Visiting Fellow.
+He has lectured on intellectual property subjects throughout Australia and New Zealand.
+He was admitted to legal practice in 1985, and worked as a solicitor (and senior associate) for Phillips Fox Solicitors for three years prior to signing the Bar Roll in November 1988 (having read with former High Court Justice Susan Crennan).

 He has served as chairperson of the board of trustees of the Victorian Bar Indigenous Barristers’ Fund, the Indigenous Lawyers Committee of the Victorian Bar and his Barristers’ clerking list (List G).
 He is also a former member of the Appeals Board of Football Federation Victoria.

 As a lawyer, he has represented many leading corporate and government clients in relation to intellectual property and trade practices issues, and has been selected in the Best Lawyers of Australia, Doyle’s listings in the field of Intellectual Property Law and Litigation, Chambers Legal Guide for Asia Pacific and Legal 500 over the period 2014-2024.
 In 2023, he was ranked by Best Lawyers of Australia as “Lawyer of the Year” for Intellectual Property in Melbourne.
 He was also appointed in that year to conduct a Review for the National Gallery of Australia in relation to the attribution of authorship of works of Indigenous art for a major exhibition.